-Across the middle market, most companies say they are doing quite well when it comes to key working capital management metrics.
-And in fact, few of the companies surveyed experience frequent working capital gaps, which can result when companines do not have enough cash to pay bills.
+Across the middle market, most companies say they are doing quite well at managing their working capital.
+And in fact, few of the companies surveyed experience frequent working capital gaps, such as not having enough cash to pay bills.
 But a company's perception of success may not be based on concrete measures or comparisons with other firms in its industry.
 In other words, middle market businesses may be unaware of, and are not striving for, best-in-class performance when it comes to working capital management practices, and may be content with a so-so status quo.

 When we take a look at working capital management practices among publicly traded middle market organizations-whose data are audited and published-we see huge differences in performance in the most important working capital management metrics, namely days in accounts payable, days in account receivables, and days of inventory on hand.
 Even when we account for potential outliers, or businesses on either end of the spectrum, sizeable differences appear in every industry and across every revenue segment.
-So, even though the majority of businesses surveyed believe they are doing well, most lag considerably behind industry leaders; some of these companies are typing up tens of millions of dollars, or more, because of less-than-optimal working capital management practices.
+So, even though the majority of businesses surveyed believe they are doing well, most lag considerably behind industry leaders, some to the tune of tens or hundreds of millions of dollars tied up in less-thanoptimal working capital management practices.